wix-incubator/wix-code-docs/wix-ecom-backend/wix-ecom-backend/DiscountRules/guides/1-discountRules-intro.md

 ## Terminology

-- **Discount rule:** A set of conditions (scope and/or trigger) that dictate whether an item/product qualifies for a specified discount.
+- **Discount rule:** A set of conditions (scope and trigger) that dictate whether an item/product qualifies for a specified discount.

 - **Discount:** The change applied to an item's price when conditions are met.
-Discount can reduce an item's price by percentage or a specified amount, and also by setting an item to a fixed price.
+Discounts can reduce an item's price by percentage or a specified amount, and also by setting an item to a fixed price.
   - Discounts must have a defined scope/s.

 - **Scope:** A group of catalog items that qualify for a discount.